karlstav/cava/README.md

 Speed preformance is also different, urxvt is the best I found so far, while Gnome-terminal is quite slow.

-Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.e
+Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.

 Tip: Cava will look much nicer in small font sizes.
 Use a second terminal emulator for cava and set the font size to 1.
 Warning, can cause high CPU usage and latency if the terminal window is too large!